-AWD can be deadly.
-This is particularly true if it remains untreated.
+Early treatment for AWD is important.
 Treatment significantly lowers your risks of complications and death.

 With timely medical treatment, AWD has very low death rate.
 However, some symptoms of alcohol withdrawal may last for more than a year.
 These include:

 The best way to prevent AWD is to drink moderately or not at all.
 Talk to your doctor if you think you drink heavily.
 They can help you quit drinking in a safe environment and prevent serious symptoms of alcohol withdrawal.